AlanMatiusevskij/custom-libraries/README.md

 #### Short descriptions.
 > Do note the parent-child relations of libraries.
 For example, `CustomSDL` requires `CustomCPP` and `freetype`.
 - CustomSDL ` - has QoL functions and structs, UI class, surfaceManipulation class for batch SDL_Surface pixel manipulation.
-   - CustomCPP - has QoL functions.
+   - CustomCPP - has QoL functions, structs, windows-os related functions and more.
    -  [Freetype](https://freetype.org/).
 - PyCLink - has functions to send data from a c++ application to python and vice-versa.

 #### In detail.
 - CustomSDL has:
    - a `UI` class.
 It uses [freetype](https://freetype.org/) library to display a text field, which is a tid-bit convenient as it is pretty efficient, doesn't require a 60mb .dll file (mhm, sdl_ttf) and can also return a pointer to the text's SDL_Texture and SDL_Surface (and provide additional info).
 The class also has a `button` class and a `scrollBox` class, which lets you display a texture or a list of buttons and, if contents are outside the designated rect's (box's, field's) area, allows to scroll vertically and horizontally to show all contents.
+Multiple flags for more customizability.
    - a `surfaceManipulation` class.
 It is useful if you want to draw to a surface multiple times, as the class creates a surface with specified parameters and you can easily call a function to draw to a specific pixel.
    - Outside-class functions:
       - `onRect` function to check if cursor or given x,y coordinates are within an `SDL_Rect`'s area.
       - `compareRects`, self explanatory, returns `true` if two `SDL_Rect`s are equal and `false` if not.
       - `getSurfaceColors` returns RGBA colors of a given `SDL_Surface`'s specificied pixel.
       - `blitSurface` more or less user-friendly explanation on what arguments to provide to an `SDL_BlitSurface` function to merge 2 `SDL_Surface`s.
+      - `getWindowHandle` function to get HWND to SDL created window.
 - CustomCPP has:
    - a `upsAverage` function, which returns the number of updates in the last second.
    - A few conversion fuctions: